27 February 2026

 This matters more for landscape architecture than for other design professions.
 A photo of a building tells you what the building is.
 A photo of a landscape doesn’t.
 An aerial of a courtyard garden and an aerial of a regional park can look almost identical.
 Without text, a visitor can’t tell what you do, where you work, or at what scale.

 The highest-scoring firm in the review was an Australian practice whose homepage opens with one image and a plain-language sentence explaining who they are and what they specialise in.
-No carousel.
-No ambiguity.
-Nothing flashy.
+No carousel, no ambiguity.

 2. Can I see work like mine?

 What they find instead are flat grids of thumbnails, all given equal weight, sometimes sorted alphabetically, sometimes by date.
 A visitor scanning a portfolio of 40 equally-sized images has to inspect each one to find something relevant.
-Most won't.
-Filters by project type (residential, public, commercial) and one featured project at the top would let visitors self-select in seconds.
+Most won’t.
+Filters by project type (parks, residential, streetscape, institutional, commercial) and one featured project at the top would let visitors self-select in seconds.
 Almost no firm in the review did this.
+The irony is that most firms already organize their work this way internally.
+Project sheets, qualification documents, and tender submissions are all assembled by project type.
+The website is the one place this structure disappears.

 One US firm did something different.
 On a project page, they included thermal imaging showing measurable cooling effects from their planting design.
 That’s not a pretty picture.
 That’s proof of performance.
 The most valuable outcomes of landscape architecture are often the ones you can’t photograph: stormwater capacity, microclimate improvement, biodiversity gains.
 If your project pages are photos only, you’re leaving your strongest evidence off the table.